-(And since I've started on vocabulary, it's probably worth clarifying that the bits that cover the wheels to stop them from flinging up stones and mud are mudguards; fenders are either the bits you hang off your boat to protect the wharf, or the bits at the front and rear of your car to stop you from damaging it too much when you drive into other obstacles (also known as bumpers) source: Concise Oxford Dictionary).
+(And since I've started on vocabulary, it's probably worth clarifying that the bits that cover the wheels to stop them from flinging up stones and mud are mudguards; fenders are either the bits you hang off your boat to protect the wharf, or the frame bordering a fireplace to prevent your carpet from catching fire when burning coals fall out. (source: Concise Oxford Dictionary).

 I procrastinated for several years over the hood.
 When it came to me, the car had a hood, but it was made of black vinyl, which shrank over time because it was hardly ever used.
 When eventually I did try to put it up, it missed the windscreen by several inches, and was never tried again.
 When I came to it as part of this resurrection, some fifty years after after it was last erected, it had gone brittle and cracked.
 Moreover the hood irons were in pretty bad shape, being badly rusted, the rivets were mostly unservicable, and the front timber was rotten.
 The sidescreen irons were likewise unservicable, and one had been stolen while the car was still a daily drive.

 I had a stroke of luck with the hood irons: a long-retired member of the car club was clearing out his garage, and along with the usual junk there was a set of irons clearly destined for my car, and which came to me for a trifling sum.
 I had a little less luck with the sidescreen irons, but still much better than I deserved.
 Peter was facing the same problem as me, and we made a deal: I would supply my unservicable parts as templates, and pay for material, Peter would make up a jig and we would make two complete sets (well, Peter made two sets: I helped by keeping out of his way).
 We had to make a mirror image of the stolen part, but it all worked surprisingly well.